-You like the wine or not.
+Do you like the wine, or not?
 Pay no attention to the geeks at the wine store with their fancy vocabulary.
-Unless they know you and understand the wines you like or not, they have no idea on the best wine for your palate.
+Unless they know you and understand the wines you like or not, they have no idea about the best wine for your palate.
 Only you know that.
 The same goes for wine critics.

 There are going to be wine critics that you agree with more often than not and you will find their ratings more to your liking.
 For a look at how wines are rated and scored when compared to other wines in the same peer group: How and why wines are rated and scored

-The truth many professionals don’t want you to know is that’s it’s quite easy to be a good wine taster!
-To be a good wine tasters, all you need are your normal senses, sight, smell, taste and touch.
+The truth many professionals don’t want you to know is that it’s quite easy to be a good wine taster!
+To be a good wine taster, all you need are your normal senses, sight, smell, taste, and touch.
 With a little practice, you’ll see how easy it is to be a good wine taster.
 When tasting a wine, the first thing you do is look at the wine in your glass.

 As you might know, we all taste with our eyes.
 You can tell a lot about a wine from a glance.
 All you need to do is hold out the glass and tilt it a bit.

 Try looking at the wine over a clean, white surface so that wines color is clear and not altered.
 You’re looking at the color to get an idea on the health of the wine and for clues as to its level of concentration.
 It helps for you to have a minor understanding of how a wine should look that is correct for its grape varietal, age and growing season.
 Let’s focus on Bordeaux wine for now, which is most often a blend dominated by either Cabernet Sauvignon or Merlot.